-I. General Education
+I. eneral Education

 1. Co re Areas

 a.
 First-Year Composition (FYC)

 b.
 Literacy and Critical Inquiry [L]

 c.
 Mathematical Studies [MA/CS]

 Mathematics [MA] B (3 credits) MAT212, brief calculus, or a higher level mathematics course AND Computer/Statistics/Quantitative Applications [CS] NOTE: Students are encouraged to select GBS221 or CIS105 to satisfy [CS].

-d.
-Humanities and Fine Arts [HU] e.
-Social and Behavioral Sciences [SB] f.
+Students are encouraged to choose coursework from more than one discipline for a total of six semester credits. e.
+Social and Behavioral Sciences [SB] Students are encouraged to choose coursework from more than one discipline for a total of six semester credits. .
+6 f.
 Natural Sciences [SQ/SG].
 To complete the Natural Sciences requirement: Select four (4) semester credits of [SQ] and four (4) semester credits of [SG] for a total of eight (8) semester credits, OR eight (8) semester credits of [SQ].
-Students cannot take eight (8) semester credits of [SG] to meet the Natural Sciences requirement.
-The lecture course(s) selected for Natural Sciences must include or be accompanied by the corresponding laboratory course.
+Students cannot take eight (8) semester credits of [SG] to meet the Natural Sciences requirement. .
+8 The lecture course(s) selected for Natural Sciences must include or be accompanied by the corresponding laboratory course.
 The lecture and corresponding laboratory course(s) may carry separate credit.
 Students should consult with an advisor for appropriate course selection.
 Students should also access the Arizona Course Equivalency Guide (CEG) within the Arizona Course Applicability System (AZCAS) for information on equivalencies.
-2. Stu [C] not Aw Are dents must satisfy two Awareness Areas: Cultural Diversity in the United States and either Global Awareness [G] or Historical Awareness [H].
-However, it is necessary for students to exceed thirty-five semester credits to complete the careness Areas because courses can satisfy a Core Area and one or two Awareness as simultaneously.
-Therefore, no additional semester credits are required to step the two Awareness Areas.
-AN Glo ltural Diversity in the United States [C] ID Obal Awareness [G] OR storical Awareness [H] II.
-A total of 27 on co ower Division Program Requirements he following: ating: OR ACC: NOTE: ACC11.
-CIS162 CIS250 GBS20 GBS22 GBS22 ECN21 ECN21 211 6 M 2 tog AD 5 0 or 1 [C: 1 [S: 2 [S: & ACC212
+Awareness Areas Students must satisfy two Awareness Areas: Cultural Diversity in the United States [C] and either Global Awareness [G] or Historical Awareness [H].
+However, it is not necessary for students to exceed thirty-five semester credits to complete the Awareness Areas because courses can satisfy a Core Area and one or two Awareness Areas simultaneously.
+Therefore, no additional semester credits are required to satisfy the two Awareness Areas. .
+0 Cultural Diversity in the United States [C] AND Global Awareness [G] OR Historical Awareness [H] of 27-28 credits is required for the Common Lower Division Program Requirements. on courses meeting general education areas are noted with the general education designations 28 11 & ACC230 & ACC240 211 & ACC212 122 220 220 11 e.
+Social and Behavioral Sciences [SB]